yeswework/fabrica-reusable-block-instances/readme.txt

 == Screenshots ==

+1. Reusable Blocks promoted to the main menu
 1. List of all Reusable Blocks showing number of instances
-2. List of content which uses a particular block
+1. List of content which uses a particular block

 == Changelog ==

 = 1.0 =
 * First version